nnajm/runthat/README.md

 runthat
 =======

-Test runner frontend R package using shiny for "testthat".
+R test runner package using shiny for "testthat".